Jackson-Davis, No. 21 Indiana beat Edey, No. 1 Purdue 79-74

 BIG PICTURE

 Purdue: Even on an uncharacteristic day, the Boilermakers showed why they are the nation’s top team.
-Facing their archrival, on the road, and down by double digits most of the first half, Edey almost single-handedly brought them back.
-The matchup is just so difficult for opponents, Purdue can exploit it at any time.
+The matchup with Edey is so difficult, Purdue can exploit it at will.

-Indiana: The Hoosiers did everything they needed to early — making shots, ramping up the pace and making life difficult for the Boilermakers in general.
-And they still struggled to close it out.
-But they showed their mettle and why they were the preseason pick to win the Big Ten.
+Indiana: The Hoosiers did everything they needed early — making shots, ramping up the pace and making life generally difficult for the Boilermakers.
+And down the stretch they showed the mettle of a team that was the preseason conference favorite.

 POLL IMPLICATIONS

-Purdue began Saturday as the only Division I team with one loss, so a second loss may not necessarily knock them out of the top spot, especially with a close loss on the road against another ranked team.
-Indiana, which reappeared in the Top 25, last week solidified its ranking and may even move up despite losing at Maryland earlier in the week.
+Purdue entered the day with a nine-game winning streak and as the only one-loss team in Division I, so another loss may not knock them out of the top spot.
+Indiana, which reappeared Monday in the Top 25, has solidified its spot despite losing earlier this week at Maryland.

 SPECIAL MOMENTS